j-pride/manual/manual.md

 PriDE provides different techniques to express joins, depending on the purpose resp. the type of outcome of the join:

 - An entity being a 1:1 mapping of a table because the join is only required for complicated selection conditions that take related tables into account.
-- An extended entity consisting of a 1:1 mapping of a table, extended by a few attributes from a related table
+- An extended entity consisting of a 1:1 mapping of a table, extended by a few attributes from a related table.
-- An entity composition, i.e. an entity for a 1:1 mapping of a table, extended by references to related entities that also represent 1:1 table mappings
+- An entity composition, i.e. an entity for a 1:1 mapping of a table, extended by references to related entities that also represent 1:1 table mappings.
 - A composition from table fragments and/or computations, making up a new type of entity with its own specific meaning.

 The different variants are explained with the CUSTOMER table being used in all other examples so far, and an additional table ADDRESS like this: